Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Vascular disorders

-(see section “Special Precautions”).
+(see section “Special instructions”).

-Disorders of the blood or lymphatic system
+Blood or lymphatic system disorders

 Often – hemorrhagic anemia.